Ullswater Self-catering Accommodation on Dalemain Estate

 As well as the history, you are at the deep in the high Lake District Fells.
 From the veranda you can see up the valley towards High Street and the Nab; across to Beda Fell; and down towards Hallin Fell.
 Other walks towards Place Fell, Helvelyn or the Ullswater Way might be combined with a cruise on the Ullswater Steamers which creates a loop.
 It is ideal to use as a base for walking holidays.
 The wildlife is extraordinary with the indigenous Red Deer, which graze across the Northern Lake District, favoring Martindale Forest near to The Bungalow.
 This is an excellent place for bird watching as well.
 As part of the Lake District World Heritage Site, Martindale is rich in farming culture with beautiful drystone walls and the sheep hefted to the fell.

-There are also places to eat out within easy reach including Howtown Hotel or Sharrow Bay Country House Hotel, a number of pubs and restaurants in Pooley Bridge and of course the Dalemain Tearoom.
+There are also places to eat out within easy reach including Howtown Hotel, a number of pubs and restaurants in Pooley Bridge and of course the Dalemain Tearoom.
 There are lots of attractions to visit within the Lake District should you wish to leave the valley.

 The Bungalow sleeps 12 with 3 double beds and 6 single beds.
+Ideally it is suited to 10 adults or 8 adults and 4 children.
 It offers a very private, self-catering accommodation.
 It is ideal for a large or extended family or perhaps two families.
 This is not for commercial use.
 For an idea of the lay out and space click Floor Plan to Scale.

 This would be an ideal get away from the hustle and bustle of modern life but to do this you should be aware that there is no internet, mobile signal or a landline.
 There is no electricity and so no TV.
 Lighting, heating and cooking is done by gas.
 Water supply is from a stream and so guests must bring their own bottled drinking water.
 It is furnished in a comfortable but basic style in keeping with the property.
-The building is over 100 years old and is maintained on the basis that we do not want to damage its atmosphere.
+The building is over 100 years old and is managed so as to maintain its unique atmosphere.
 It is deep in the Lake District and visitors have to understand the more basic nature of the accommodation before they book.
 The Bungalow is in an isolated position at the end of a farm track.
 The final 40m climb up the hill is only accessible by 4×4 or walking and we advise visitors to bring a vehicle that is suitable.

 The above should be considered before booking, particularly if your party includes elderly or disabled guests or those with a medical condition.
 The Dalemain Estate Office will provide any further explanation or assistance.